Table of Contents

-I have not found any videos of men performing Egyptian raqs sharqi to analyse, dating back to before the late 1990s/early 2000s.
+I have not found any videos of men performing Egyptian Raqs sharqi to analyze, dating back to before the late 1990s/early 2000s.

 Morocco (ibid) argues that it was the arrival of Europeans, at the end of the 19th century, which pushed professional male dancers to the margins.
 Europeans did not like to see men dancing solo and so places that catered for foreigners, such as Badia Masabni’s Casino, only featured women dancing solo.

-Shay (2006) points out that the preference for women performing became a class issue, as the westernised upper classes started assimilating European tastes.
+Shay (2006) points out that the preference for women performing became a class issue, as the westernized upper classes started assimilating European tastes.
 Shay, explains that (2006, p.
 155):

 Traditional professional male dancers carried out their trade in the most peripheral regions of the Middle East until the present, but in cities that had a major European colonial presence, like Cairo, Beirut, and Damascus, they largely disappeared from the urban scene.Shay (2006)